pinakidey/SimpleRestaurantAPI_Rust/README.md

 I started learning Rust last week.
 I finished a course on Udemy on Rust (3-4days), read the rust-docs (in part) and Rocket docs (in full).

+This is my first project in Rust.
-Rust is very interesting and reminds me of C++ days.
+I found Rust very interesting, it made me think a lot more about WHY, at every step, instead of HOW and reminds me of C++ days.

-As building blocks of this project, I have mostly followed Rocket docs to curate one block at a time.

-The concepts of trait implementation, lifetime, ownership, borrowing(!), Arc/Rc/RfCell/Mutex etc. are still `volatile` in my memory, but I have tried my best to put up something, in a limited time.
+The concepts of trait implementation, lifetime, ownership, borrowing(!), Arc/Rc/RfCell/Mutex etc. are still `volatile` in my memory, but I have tried my best to put up something (with sufficient tests), in a limited time.

 ## Assumptions
 - Since the problem statement doesn't mention data needs to be stored `on-disk` persistently, I am assuming an on-memory db or data-structure is fine.

+## Documentation
+Please check the API_SPEC.md for API specification.

 ## Build & Run